Makes an objective falsifiable: a numeric statement with baseline and target that scores without argument.

 A key result is the measurable half of a goal: a numeric statement, with a baseline and a target, that proves whether the objectiveObjectiveStrategyA strategic goal (OKR)View reference → above it is being reached.
 It exists to make a qualitative ambition falsifiable.
-A well-formed key result can be scored without argument at the end of the quarter, and that scoreability is the whole point.
-If two people could honestly disagree about whether it was hit, it is not yet a key result.
+A well-formed key result can be scored without argument at the end of the quarter.

 The key result is Andy Grove's contribution to the older Management by Objectives tradition.
 Where Drucker had objectives, Grove added the measurable counterpart and paired the two, documenting the method in High Output Management (1983).
 His insightInsightUser ResearchA synthesised finding from researchView reference → was that an objective alone drifts, so each one needsNeedUserA user need, pain, desire, or constraintView reference → indicators that pace it: the key results answer "How will I know I am getting there?"